alx-Michael-Girma/alx-system_engineering-devops/0x00-shell_basics/README.md

-the seventh script created a directory name holberton in the tmp directory the eighth script moves a file name betty found in the tmp dir to the holberton dir found in the tmp dir the ninth script deletes the betty file from the directory we just moved it to
+the seventh script created a directory name holberton in the tmp directory the eighth script moves a file name betty found in the tmp dir to the holberton dir found in the tmp dir the ninth script deletes the betty file from the directory we just moved it to the tenth script deletes the holberton dir found in the tmp directory